Faculty: Writing for Television

 JUDD PILLOT

-Writer, producer, director, Judd Pillot, has over twenty-five years’ experience in prime-time TV and film.
-An Emmy winner, and recipient of the prestigious Humanitas Award, Judd has run such hit shows as “COACH”, “Mad About You”, “Just Shoot Me”, “Eight Simple Rules”, “According to Jim”, "Something So Right," and many others.
+Writer, producer, director, Judd Pillot, has over thirty years’ experience in prime-time TV and film.
+An Emmy winner, Golden Globe Nominee, and recipient of the prestigious Humanitas Award, Judd has run such hit shows as “COACH”, “Mad About You,” “Just Shoot Me,” “Eight Simple Rules,” “According to Jim,” "Something So Right," and many others.
 He was also the Executive Producer on the "COACH" reboot for NBC/Universal.

 Judd's projects are not limited to comedy.
 He wrote and produced the USA Network one-hour drama, "Operating Instructions," and wrote the action thrillers, "Us/Them," and “No Americans Will Be Harmed.”
 Judd's also worked in feature films, having written several screenplays, including "Crazy on the Outside," starring and directed by Tim Allen, co-starring Ray Liotta, Sigourney Weaver, Kelsey Grammer and Julie Bowen.
 He also provided production rewrites on “The Bounty Hunter” starring Jennifer Aniston and Gerard Butler.

-In addition to publishing several short stories and essays, Judd's done extensive teaching, consulting, and guest lecturing, and had the honor of being invited to Singapore's Ngee Ann Polytechnic to present a three-day writing and show running seminar.
-He also travelled to Moscow, consulting for Sony Pictures International on "Voronins", the Russian version of the wildly successful U.S. sitcom, "Everybody Loves Raymond" - a project that garnered Judd a spot in the Guinness Book of World Records.
+Having published several short stories and essays, Judd’s latest piece, “I Want To Hold Your Hand” will appear in the much anticipated book, “One Beatle’s Song.”
+He’s also done extensive teaching, consulting, and guest lecturing, and had the honor of being invited to Singapore's Ngee Ann Polytechnic to present a three-day writing and show running seminar.
+He also travelled to Moscow, consulting for Sony Pictures International and producing "Voronins", the Russian version of the wildly successful U.S. sitcom, "Everybody Loves Raymond."
+This project garnered Judd a spot in the Guinness Book of World Records.

 Judd is currently writing and developing projects for broadcast, streaming, and cable as well as features.
-His romantic comedy, “I’m Gonna Make You Love Me” has been optioned by MGM, and, his time-travel comedy, "Pizza & Past," was adapted for Sony Pictures International as “Tequila Reposado,” and recently had its premiere on Amazon Prime.
+His romantic comedy, “I’m Gonna Make You Love Me” has been optioned by MGM, and, his time-travel comedy, "Pizza & Past," was adapted for Sony Pictures International as “Tequila Reposado,” and had its premiere on Amazon Prime.
+He recently directed “Chicken Wings”, a music video featuring jazz legend Betty Bryant.

 DAVID RADCLIFF